INFO-4602-5602/project-2-ncwit-team-8/README.md

 2) run "python yearRace.python"
 ```
 About

 This visualization exhibits the diversity of the women in STEM programs over time.
+The use of multiple lines makes it easy for users to compare data and recognize trends without clutter.
+This visualization reveals that the amount of women going into STEM programs have generally increased since 2001.

 ### Visualization Three